Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by extensively reading research papers and abstracts related to the program and the faculty of interest, familiarizing themselves with the program's details, and trying to anticipate potential interview questions.
-Additionally, some sought insights from current students or attended relevant classes to gain a deeper understanding of the field.
+Applicants mostly prepared for the interview by reading research papers and abstracts related to their field of study, familiarizing themselves with the program and potential interview questions, and seeking insights from current students or attending relevant classes.
+Many also focused on understanding the work of their potential advisor and honing their own research interests.

-Applicants commonly expressed frustration over the lack of feedback on their performance and the limited opportunities to interact with faculty and current students.
-Suggestions included providing clearer communication on outcomes and enhancing interactions with program members to better understand the institution.
+Applicants commonly expressed frustration at the lack of feedback on their performance and desired more interaction with faculty and current students.
+Suggestions included providing clearer post-interview communication and enhancing opportunities for engagement with the program community.

-Applicants generally found the programs interesting and enjoyable, with positive experiences during interviews.
-They suggested getting to know current students and highlighted unique interview formats, but some expressed uncertainty about their performance or had negative experiences that may have impacted their perceptions.
+Applicants generally found the programs they interviewed for to be interesting and enjoyable, particularly appreciating interactions with current students.
+Some applicants highlighted unique interview formats, while others expressed uncertainty about their performance post-interview.